JonnyKong/LeetCode/README.md

 |               |                               |               |
 | 2018-10-06    | 84.
 Largest Rectangle in Histogram                    | :star::star:  |
 | 2018-10-06    | 475.
 Heaters                  |               |

+Non-Leetcode:
+* 2-Sum Closest: An Array of integers is given, both +ve and -ve.
+You need to find the two elements such that their sum is closest to zero.